puffetto/spdu/README.md

 Well, if you do then feel free to have fun setting up authentication for a script updating a DNS server on the same machine; but also remember to secure properly the oplace where the script reads the key as... anything but 600 would put you back in trouble.

+Really: noone besides you and your staff should have a shell acccess on production servers.
+Period.